Expected number and distribution of critical points of real Lefschetz pencils: Definitions and main tools

 \subsection{Lefschetz pencils}

-In this section, we compute the asymptotic value of the number of critical points of a Lefschetz pencil (see also \cite[Section 1]{gw1}).\\ Recall that a Lefschetz fibration is a map $X\rightarrow \C P^1$ with only non degenerate critical points.
-The following proposition is a kind of Riemann-Hurwitz formula for Lefschetz pencils, for a proof see for example Proposition 1 of \cite{gw1}.
+In this section, we compute the asymptotic value of the number of critical points of a Lefschetz pencil (see also \cite[Section 1]{gw1}).\\ Recall that a \emph{Lefschetz fibration} is a map $X\rightarrow \mathbb{C} \mathbb{P}^1$ with only non degenerate critical points.
+The following proposition is a kind of Riemann-Hurwitz formula for Lefschetz pencils, for a proof see \cite[Proposition 1]{gw1}.

-\begin{prop} Let $X$ be a smooth complex projective manifold of positive dimension $n$ equipped with a Lefschetz fibration $p:X\rightarrow\C P^1$ and let $F$ be a regular fiber of $p$.
+\begin{prop} Let $X$ be a smooth complex projective manifold of positive dimension $n$ equipped with a Lefschetz fibration $p:X\rightarrow\mathbb{C} \mathbb{P}^1$ and let $F$ be a regular fiber of $p$.
 Then we have the following equality:

-\end{prop} Remark that if $p:X\dashrightarrow\C P^1$ a Lefschetz pencil and we blow-up the base locus $Base(p)\doteqdot Y$, then we obtain a Lefschetz fibration $\tilde{p}:\tilde{X}\doteqdot Bl_YX\rightarrow\C P^1$.
+\end{prop} Remark that if $u:X\dashrightarrow\mathbb{C} \mathbb{P}^1$ a Lefschetz pencil and we blow-up the base locus $\textrm{Base}(u)\doteqdot Y$, then we obtain a Lefschetz fibration $\tilde{u}:\tilde{X}\doteqdot Bl_YX\rightarrow\mathbb{C} \mathbb{P}^1$.
 By additivity of the Euler characteristic, we have that $\chi(\tilde{X})=\chi(X)+\chi(Y)$, then by Proposition \ref {hurlef} we have